 When to Plant Tomatoes

 Most people plant tomato seeds indoors 4-8 weeks before planting outdoors.
-If you have a long growing season and prefer to plant the directly into the ground, just be sure to do so after the last frost, and when the soil is between 64-82 degrees Fahrenheit.
+If you have a long growing season and prefer to plant them directly into the ground, just be sure to do so after the last frost.

 Okay now do you want the real dirt on tomatoes?
 That’s it.
 It’s in the dirt.